automatic-ripping-machine/automatic-ripping-machine/docs/README-TMDBAPI.txt

 ## BACKGROUND:

-For now ARM only makes use of tmdbapi in the ARMui part, it is not used in ARM (the ripping part) ARMui uses a call to the tmdbapi (The Movie Database API) website to determine the full details of a movie.
+ARMui uses a call to the tmdbapi (The Movie Database API) website to determine the full details of a movie.
 It tries to get the full name and year, as well as poster/backdrop images,imdb_id and plot.